 DAVE GAHAN Hourglass (2007)

-His solo debut ‘Paper Monsters’ was a disappointment, but Gahan was still finding his feet as a songwriter, something that became more realised on ‘Playing The Angel’.
+His solo debut ‘Paper Monsters’ was a disappointment, but Gahan was still finding his feet as a songwriter, becoming more realised on ‘Playing The Angel’.
 His second album ‘Hourglass’ was better and ‘Kingdom’ could have made a great DM recording.
 But in the same way that Mick Jagger’s 1984 Nile Rodgers produced solo debut LP having very few takers meant that the ROLLING STONES would continue ad infinitum, would DEPECHE MODE still be going if Mr Gahan’s solo career had actually taken off?

 MAPS Vicissitude (2013)